jordyvandomselaar/jordy.app/content/posts/2021-03-28-getting-started-with-code-splitting-in-a-create-react-app/index.md

 <Tip title="important!">

-This post assumes you're at least with React.
+This post assumes you're at least familiar with React.
 If you're new to React, please read [From zero to hero with React and TypeScript: Let's build another to-do app!](https://jordy.app/from-zero-to-hero-with-react-and-typescript:-let's-build-another-to-do-app!) first!
+It explains how you can use TypeScript but also explains basic concepts in React.

 </Tip>